JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 - mixed_threshold: `number` - the maximum length of a path segment that will be displayed when using `Mixed` - defaults to `4`
 - stack_count_enabled: `boolean` - displays the stack count when using pushd/popd - defaults to `false`
+- max_depth: `number` - maximum path depth to display before shortening when using `Agnoster Short` - defaults to `1`

 ## Mapped Locations